Appoggio Singing Technique

 In this singing tutorial, I’m going to show you how to sing with Appoggio singing technique.
-In a literal sense, Appoggio translates to ‘support’ – but like most classical and Opera singing terms, is a figure of speech in a metaphoric sense.
+In a literal sense, Appoggio translates to ‘support’ or “lean” – but like most classical and Opera singing terms, is a figure of speech in a metaphoric sense.
 I like to treat Appoggio as an extension of my posture, breathing and foundation, and really treat Appoggio itself as a breathing CONCEPT rather than a physical technique of pull this or flex that to achieve Appoggio.

 Singing with your ribs out but ‘relaxed’ may seem like a contradiction, but over time this will simply become a part of your foundation and happen instinctively.
 Breathing and singing with Appoggio is actually very simple and easy to do when you have the right approach.

 If you interpret “Appoggio” in a practical sense as “don’t allow your ribs and chest to dictate your breath control”, then taking these steps each time you sing will get easier and easier with time and practice.
 Along with Appoggio, here are ten singing techniques that EVERY singer needs to learn.

 #1 – Placement